tahsin2627/my-yt/README.md

 - I am even paying for YouTube Premium, so it's not a matter of money, but a matter of control over my attention and enhanced offline experience

+## Upcoming features (TODO)

+- Make it possible to delete downloaded videos
+- Show more than just a few weeks worth of videos per channel.
+For example, if I look at @AndrejKarpathy I only see his latest two videos.
+- Have a way to view a video at a reasonable size in between the small preview and full screen
+- Add a way to download a single video without subscribing to a channel

 ## Project